Skip to main content

 What this is not

-This is not an unlimited penetration test or a compliance certification.
-If you need formal penetration testing, red-team exercises, or certification support, we scope those separately with clear rules of engagement.
+This is not an unlimited penetration test, red-team exercise, legal opinion, insurance assessment, or compliance certification.
+We do not perform destructive testing, social engineering, credential harvesting, or production-impacting activity without explicit rules of engagement.
+If you need formal penetration testing, red-team exercises, PCI assessment, SOC 2 examination, or ISO certification support, we scope those separately with the required independent parties.

 Decision points and common questions are made explicit so follow-up work is scoped cleanly.